foxglove/omgidl/packages/omgidl-serialization/README.md

 Both do not support:

 - `wchar` and `wstring` - These are written and read using custom implementations that are specific to someone's environment.
-They are read in by-default as `uint8` chars.
+If encountered during deserialization, they will throw an error saying that they are unsupported.

 Also see the current IDL parser schema limitations [here](../omgidl-parser/README.md#omg-idl-subset-support)